alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 There was a time I used to struggle when manipulating the `refs` in my react components.

 Sometimes they returned `undefined`, sometimes they didn't return the **DOM element** I was looking for.
-To be honest, I didn't know shit about what I was doing.
+To be honest, I didn't know _anything_ about what I was doing.
+I was a total noob.
 I used to try any combination possible until my `ref` looked like what I wanted to get in the begining.

 And even then, I had no clue on how to use the `ref` properly.

 You probably already are familiar with `refs` handling in React.
-But if you are not, I have good hopes this article will help you lots.
+But if you are not, I have good hopes this article will help you a lot.

 **tl;dr**: You can go directly to [this part](#react.forwardref) to read the answer if you already are **very** familiar with `refs`.
-However, I recommand to read from the begining - so you can keep the best part of the cake for the end 😉
+However, I recommend to read from the beginning - so you can keep the best part of the cake for the end 😉

 ## You said ref?